By: Shelby Steuart

-SPIA professor Dr. Andrew Whitford recently published an article that has received a fair amount of press coverage, in which he addresses the latter argument and the idea of trust in the workplace.
-Dr. Whitford, along with co-author Dr. Holona Ochs from Lehigh University, decided to create an experimental environment that stripped away institutional factors, like workplace culture, in order to better compare men and women’s behavior surrounding trust.
-The article, “Experimental Tests for Gender Effects in a Principal-Agent Game,” puts to rest a notion that the pay gap between women and men exists because women are unable to negotiate.
+SPIA professor Dr. Andrew Whitford recently published an article that addresses the argument of trust in the workplace.
+Whitford, along with co-author Dr. Holona Ochs from Lehigh University, created an experimental environment that stripped away institutional factors, like workplace culture, in order to better compare men and women’s behavior surrounding trust when negotiating salaries.
+The article, “Experimental Tests for Gender Effects in a Principal-Agent Game,” challenges the notion that the pay gap between women and men exists because women are unable to negotiate.

-These findings indicate that unlike stereotypes that portray women as unable to negotiate because of internal characteristics, this experiment shows that failures to negotiate are actually due more to external factors.
-This conclusion indicates that in order to address the gender pay gap, individuals and organizations need to evaluate the characteristics surrounding a negotiation situation.
+These findings indicate that stereotypes that portray women as unable to negotiate because of internal characteristics are not to blame.
+Failures to negotiate are more likely due to external factors.
+This conclusion reveals that in order to address the gender pay gap, individuals and organizations need to evaluate the characteristics surrounding a negotiation situation.

-Whitford concludes, “We know there are broader based gender differences in terms of outcomes, our argument is we don’t need to be pointing to something that is happening inside the person’s decision framework, but rather we need to be pointing to the context, culture and those kind of factors that can influence a person’s decision.”
+Whitford concludes, “We know there are broader based gender differences in terms of outcomes.
+Our argument is we don’t need to point to something that is happening inside the person’s decision framework, but rather we need to point to the context, culture and those kinds of factors that can influence a person’s decision.”

 Whitford and Ochs will continue to use this data set to examine the role of trust in the workplace.
 Their next project will consider the effects of trust on teamwork.